ahmed4040400/the-door/README.md

 Classes marked with \<i\> are interfaces; Open arrowheads are using relationships.
 Closed arrowheads are implements or inheritance relationships.

+the dashed lines are defined boundaries note that the arrows never point outside the boundaries they always pointing inward

+this is a following of the dependency rule to keep the high level components decoupled from the low level components

 note: this is not the a detailed chart but it shows the idea

 <p align="center">